-- 16. The main messages from the annual report and accounts are set out below: - 17.
+- 22. The Chief Financial Officers have agreed to undertake a review of this mechanism, consider whether the costs / activity drivers are appropriate and ensure the annual information is appropriately captured. - 23.
+The main messages from the annual report and accounts remain unchanged from the unaudited position reported in June and summarised below: - 24.
 We ended the year with a £0.590 million operational underspend (0.40%) which will be added to our budget phasing reserve.
 The main variances to the budget were: - £0.460 million underspend in Children and Families was mainly from care package costs and some staff vacancies. - £1.534 million underspend within Older Peoples services was mainly from purchased nursing and residential care.
 This reflects the ongoing trend of reduction in nursing and care home admissions but does offset the increase in community activity, particularly in Care at Home.
 Given this continued trend budgets have been realigned in 2023/24 to recognise this shift in type of care. - £0.646 million overspend within Intensive Services as our care at home costs reflect that we continue to see high demand post pandemic and we had additional costs delivering the service with diminished capacity, particularly over the winter period. - £0.727 million overspend within Learning Disability Community Services mainly from care package costs, partially offset by staff vacancies.
 We have recognised this cost pressure in the 2023/24 budget, which in turn has added to our funding gap and associated saving requirement. - £0.774 million overspend in the cost of prescribing as we saw increases in the volume of items prescribed and the costs are impacted by the economic climate and supply chain issues, compounded by Brexit and the war in Ukraine.
-This overspend is after the £0.456 million balance of the smoothing reserve, set up to meet fluctuation, was fully used.
+This overspend is after the £0.456 million balance of the smoothing reserve, set up to meet fluctuation, was fully used. - 25.
+The final Covid-19 spend for the year is shown as £4.564 million as reported in June. - 26.
+Our reserves decreased significantly during the year, in the main reflecting the use and return of the Covid-19 funding received at the end of 2021/22. - 27.
+Within ring-fenced reserves we used £9.264 million for Covid-19 and used £1.630 million per the Scottish Government funding mechanisms for PCIP, Mental Health Acton 15 and Alcohol & Drugs where we needed to use our uncommitted balance prior to drawing any in year funding.
+We also used the £1.012 million balance of winter funding. - 28.
+We added £0.392 million to our Alcohol & Drugs Partnership reserve.
+In agreement with the Scottish Government the balance we take into 2023/24 will support the development of a local recovery hub and other committed costs. - 29.
+Our earmarked reserves are in place to phase in savings, support a number of projects, provide transitional funding for service redesign, provide bridging finance for in year pressures, add capacity to support services and to smooth impact of demand and timing of spend across multiple years.
+We used £2.439 million supporting savings and £2.075 million on planned projects and in year pressures.